tls-attacker/TLS-Anvil/README.md

 # TLS-Anvil
-TLS-Anvil is a test suite for the evaluation of the RFC compliance of Transport Layer Security (TLS) libraries using combinatorial testing (CT).
+TLS-Anvil is a test suite for the evaluation of RFC compliance of Transport Layer Security (TLS) libraries using combinatorial testing (CT).

 The test suite contains around 408 client and server tests for TLS 1.2 and TLS 1.3 based on the following RFCs:
 * RFC 4492 - Elliptic Curve Cryptography (ECC) Cipher Suites for Transport Layer Security (TLS)